 the Minister shall issue a certificate to the effect that he is so satisfied.

-(4) Where the Minister issues a certificate under subsection (3), any security in force in relation to the permit, lease, licence, or pipeline licence, being a security that was required under this Act or under the Acts Amendment (Petroleum) Act 1990 1 before the commencement of section 105 of the Acts Amendment (Petroleum) Act 1994 1, is discharged.
+(4) Where the Minister issues a certificate under subsection (3), any security in force in relation to the permit, lease, licence, infrastructure licence or pipeline licence, being a security that was required under this Act or under the Acts Amendment (Petroleum) Act 1990 1 before the commencement of section 105 of the Acts Amendment (Petroleum) Act 1994 1, is discharged.

 (5) The discharge of a security under subsection (4) has no effect on any liability arising under or in relation to the security before its discharge.

 [Section 97A inserted by No. 28 of 1994 s.
-105.]
+105; amended by No. 42 of 2010 s.
+133.]

 98. Maintenance etc. of property